aavanir/lab5/index.md

 ## Part 2
-Something I really cool that I learned in the second half of the quarter is that we could use vim to directly edit files in the terminal.
+Something really cool that I learned in the second half of the quarter is that we could use vim to directly edit files in the terminal.
 I did not realize how powerful the terminal is and how much you could do from it.
 This is definitely something I will be using in the future.